Notarization for Certified Translations

 Each state has specific laws governing notarial acts, but interstate recognition of notarial acts is well established.
 A notarization that is performed legally in one state is valid in all other states.

-The notary will verify the identity of the signer, whiteness them sign, then the notary will sign and stamp the document to complete the notarial act.
+The notary will verify the identity of the signer, witness them sign, then the notary will sign and stamp the document to complete the notarial act.
 The notary will also record the act in their log to maintain a permanent record in case there is a question about the notarization in the future.

 Notarization of a Certified Translation